base-org/web/apps/base-docs/docs/tools/account-abstraction.md

 ---

-## Coinbase Developer Platform: Account Abstraction Kit
+## Coinbase Account Abstraction Kit

 The Coinbase Developer Platform [Account Abstraction Kit](https://www.coinbase.com/developer-platform/solutions/account-abstraction-kit) is an account abstraction toolkit for building simple onchain user experiences.
 Account Abstraction Kit provides a paymaster and bundler that allows you to sponsor gas fees and bundle user transactions, improving the user experience of your application.